concord-consortium/collaborative-learning/docs/oauth2.md

 This isn't really needed for this work.
 We have the offeringId provided by the resourceLinkId in the url params.
 But it'd be nice to fix this.

-- create a IUserContext interface with user, offering, and class info
+- create an IUserContext interface with user, offering, and class info
-- all of the places that currently pass a user object to getOfferingPath update them to pass the stores directly which would then implement this interface.
+- update all of the places that currently pass a user object to getOfferingPath to pass the stores directly which would then implement this interface.
 - this way we can remove the class and offering info out of the user object which would then match the actual user concept in the portal.

 # Notes on affected code